 Need a PowerPoint template but not ready for a subscription?
 Check out another great marketplace, GraphicRiver.
 It's a single download site where you pay only for what you use.
 The designs are outstanding, and you'll pay only for what you use.

 Make Great Presentations (Free eBook Download)

-We have the perfect compliment to this tutorial, which will walk you through the complete presentation process.
-Animations help your presentation stand out, but there is a whole lot more to master.
+We've got the perfect complement to this tutorial, which will walk you through the complete presentation process.
+Animations help your presentation stand out, but there's a whole lot more to master.
 Learn how to write your presentation, design it like a pro, and prepare it to present powerfully.

 Download our eBook: The Complete Guide to Making Great Presentations.
 It's available for free with a subscription to the Tuts+ Business Newsletter.

 What Is the Use of Animation Pane in PowerPoint?
 Now You Know!

 You just learned key features of the Animation Pane PowerPoint feature.
 This central hub is so useful as you learn how to view animations in PowerPoint, then tweak them to your liking.

 Time to put your new skills into action!
 Open up the Animation Pane PowerPoint feature, then review your active animations.
 Make sure that the preview shows the order and duration you had in mind, and you're on your way to success.